Disaster Assistance Program

 AIA Resilience and Adaptation Certificate Series

 Do you want to integrate resilience into the design services your firm offers?
 The Resilience and Adaptation series is your answer.
+This exclusive multi-course series covers hazard mitigation, community resilience, and adaptation.
+Take all courses to learn best practices for mitigating risk for hazards, shocks, and stresses and adapting to changing conditions.
+Perfect for mid-career professionals.

 The Safety Assessment Program